ranranrunforit/ranranrunforit.github.io/_projects/project-15.md

  ![attention_layer](/images/attention_layer.png)

+## How 🤗 Transformers solve tasks

+Before diving into specific architectural variants, it’s helpful to understand that most tasks follow a similar pattern: input data is processed through a model, and the output is interpreted for a specific task.
+The differences lie in how the data is prepared, what model architecture variant is used, and how the output is processed.

 ## How language models work

 Language models work by being trained to predict the probability of a word given the context of surrounding words.
 This gives them a foundational understanding of language that can generalize to other tasks.

 There are two main approaches for training a transformer model: